Sir Henry Wellcome Postdoctoral Fellowships

 These awards are open to individuals with a relevant connection to the European Economic Area.

-For preliminary applications submitted after November 2014, you must be in the final year of your PhD studies or have no more than one year of postdoctoral research experience from the date of your PhD viva to the full application submission deadline (e.g. if the full deadline is in June 2012, your viva should not have occurred prior to June 2011).
+For preliminary applications submitted after November 2014, you must be in the final year of your PhD studies or have no more than two years of postdoctoral research experience from the date of your PhD viva at the final decision point (i.e. interview).
 Time spent outside the research environment will be taken into consideration (e.g. time away due to maternity, paternity, adoption leave or other caring responsibilities; ill-health or working in a non-research environment/role such as industry).

 The proposed research should fall within the Wellcome Trust's normal funding remit.

 Sponsorship and supervision

 You must have an eligible sponsoring institution in the UK or Republic of Ireland that will administer the fellowship for the full duration of the award.

 You may be sponsored by your current host institution but are encouraged to begin your fellowship at a new research location.

 - Sponsor (normally the Head of Department, or equivalent, e.g. Centre/Unit Director) who can guarantee that the sponsoring institution will administer the award for the full tenure of the fellowship

 - mentor who will provide you with independent support and advice for the duration of the award

 - research sponsor in every different research environment who must be able to provide relevant scientific guidance.